operator-framework/operator-sdk/proposals/automating-releases.md

 1. Create a goreleaser configuration that creates the exact same release artifacts the current process does.
 1. Push configuration to a test repository.
-1. Run a test release.
+1. Run a [test release][goreleaser-dry-run].
 1. Ensure:
     1. Tag is present remotely.
     1. Release notes/binaries are published as expected.
     1. Images are pullable and run on the desired architectures.

 ### Graduation Criteria